OWelton-Rosie/JS-lib/README.md

 # JS-lib
-A collection of JS scripts I've written.
+A collection of JavaScript files I've written.